-I felt a little a sad when I used the last lotion-infused tissue and tossed the box in the recycle bin.
-Then a thought hit me, “You know, you can afford to buy the soft the tissues!
-Why are you being so cheap with yourself?”
+I felt a little sad when I used the last lotion-infused tissue and tossed the box in the recycle bin.
+Then a thought hit me, “You know, you can afford to buy the soft tissues!
+Why are you being cheap with yourself?”

 The next time I went grocery shopping, I stocked up on the good, brand name, super soft tissues.
 My nose has never been happier!

 I’m telling you this “tale of the tissues” because many of us are being cheap with ourselves in some form or fashion.
 There is something we want that will add real value to our lives but we don’t allow ourselves to have it even though we can afford it!

 Are You Being Cheap with Yourself?